dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ## Launching games more easily

-Before we delve into the setup instructions, a few words about launching our growing collection of games more easily.
-Having to navigate to the game's folder whenever we want to launch it gets old really fast.
+Before we delve into the setup instructions, here are a few words about launching our growing collection of games more easily.
+Having to navigate to the game's folder whenever we want to launch gets old really fast.
 Here's how we can skip this step:

 <h3>Windows</h3>